ctcl-bregis/ctclsite-rust/config/projects/content/wbpc/pc_pet2.md

 # Configuration
 The following is subject to change

-Planned configuration as of April 3, 2024:
+Planned configuration as of May 2, 2024:

 - Motherboard: Supermicro X9DAi
 - CPUs: 2x Intel Xeon E5-2667 v2